microsoft/vscode-dev-containers/containers/docker-in-docker/README.md

 ## Summary

-*Illustrates how you can use it to access your local Docker install from inside the a dev container by simply volume mounting the Docker unix socket.
+*Illustrates how you can use it to access your local Docker install from inside the dev container by simply volume mounting the Docker unix socket.
 This variation uses `runArgs` in `devContainer.json` to do the volume mounting.*

 | Metadata | Value |
 |----------|-------|